HoganMcDonald/markov-dad-joke/README.md

 This app is built as a rails api with a react front end.
 Jokes are sourced from https://icanhazdadjoke.com and stored in a database.
 They are used for constructing markov chains on the fly.
 The code for downloading the jokes is found in `/lib/tasks/download_dad_jokes.rake`.

+The markov chain itself can be found it `/lib/markov_chain.rb`.

 ## Dev Setup

 **Requirements**: